kim-h14/Dice-Game---DOM/README.md

 The first player to reach 100 points on Global wins the game.

 ### Languages and Frameworks: HTML, CSS, JavaScript and Bootstrap
-It was mainly used to work on a JS wrapup praticularly working on functions and if statements.
+This project was mainly used to work on a JS wrapup praticularly working on functions and if statements.

 * French version: *